-Monument record HTT 039 - Medieval ditches, probably boundary ditches: FIve Bells Inn, Hessett (DPAS) HBR + EVL
+Monument record HTT 039 - 16th to 19th century Inn and Medieval boundary ditches at Five Bells Inn, Hessett

 Please read our guidance about the use of Suffolk Historic Environment Record data.